shafinshaikh08/MRS/README.md

-MovieMate – Movie Recommendation System
+# 🎥 MovieMate – Smart Movie Recommender
-MovieMate is a personalized movie recommendation system that suggests movies based on user preferences, ratings, and similarity scores using content-based filtering.

-🎬 Features
-Personalized movie recommendations
-Search movies by title
+**MovieMate** is an intelligent recommendation engine designed to suggest movies that align with your taste.
+It analyzes what you enjoy—genres, cast, plots—and delivers personalized suggestions using content-based filtering.

+---

+## 🚀 Key Highlights

+- Tailored movie picks based on your viewing preferences
+- Instant search by movie titles
-Suggests similar movies using content similarity
+- Finds similar movies using advanced content analysis
-Clean and simple UI for interaction
+- Streamlined, user-friendly interface powered by Streamlit

+---

-🛠 Tech Stack
+## 🛠 Tech Stack

-Python
-Pandas, Scikit-learn
-Streamlit (for frontend UI)
+- **Frontend:** React
+- **Backend:** Node.js, Express.js
+- **Database:** MongoDB
+- **Recommendation Engine:** Custom-built using content-based filtering
-Cosine Similarity (for content-based filtering)
+- **Similarity Metric:** Cosine Similarity
-📦 Dataset
+- **API/Data Source:** TMDB 1 Million+ Movie Dataset

+---

+## 📊 Data Source

-TMDB (The Movie Database) dataset containing metadata like genres, cast, crew, and keywords 🎯 Objective
+Built using the **TMDB (The Movie Database)** dataset, enriched with movie metadata—genres, cast, crew, keywords, and more.

+---

+## 🎯 Goal

-To help users discover new movies based on what they already like by analyzing genres, cast, and overviews.
+Help users explore new movies by analyzing their preferences and drawing connections through storyline elements, actors, and thematic similarities.

-👨‍💻 Contributors
-Jiyan Bhatt, Shafin Shaikh
+---

+## 👥 Built By

+- **Shafin Shaikh**
+- **Jiyan Bhatt**